Novel constraints on fifth forces and ultralight dark sector with asteroidal data: Methods

-We stress that we \textit{do not} use this approximation to estimate our sensitivity reach, but numerically solve Eq.~(\ref{eq:full}), later verifying that Eq.~(\ref{eq:deltaphi}) holds when $mc \ll \hbar/a$.
-Note that the precession goes to zero in the limit $m \to 0$ where the Newtonian $1/r$ potential is recovered.
-In this limit $|\Delta \varphi_{\phi, A'}|\propto a^2$, which carries a different functional dependence on $a$ compared to the GR and the solar oblateness contributions.
-Therefore, studying objects within a wide range of $a$ and $\mathsf{e}$ can help differentiate the contributions from these terms.
+We stress that we \textit{do not} use this approximation to estimate our sensitivity reach, but numerically solve eq.~\eqref{eq:full}, later verifying that eq.~\eqref{eq:deltaphi} holds when $\lambda \gg a$.
+Note that the precession goes to zero in the limit $\lambda \to \infty$ where the Newtonian $1/r$ potential is recovered.
+In this limit $|\Delta \varphi_{\rm Yukawa}|\propto a^2$, which carries a different functional dependence on $a$ compared to the GR and $J_2$ contributions, so studying objects within a wide range of $a$ and $\mathsf{e}$ can help differentiate the contributions from these terms.